functionalities for creating spatial graphs and losses

 Our first step is to construct a weighted spatial graph using physical positions, histology, and additional features, which serves to represent spatial dependencies a priori.
 The neighborhood graph is represented as an \(n \times n\) adjacency matrix \(W\), referred to as SpatialWeightMatrix, such that each entry \(W_{ij}\) indicates the connectivity between sample \(i\) and \(j\).

-from smoother import SpatialWeightMatrix
+from smoother import SpatialWeightMatrix, SpatialLoss

-# spatial coordinates of samples
+# simulated spatial coordinates

-coords = pd.read_csv(...) # n_spot x 2
+coords = np.random.rand(1000, 2) # n_spot x 2, spatial coordinates

 weights = SpatialWeightMatrix()